 St. John Fisher Staff are eligible to borrow up to 4 multimedia items at one time, in addition to 15 books.

 Welcome back!
 If you have received a degree from Nazareth, you qualify for alumni privileges.
-You can either get your alumni card from the Office of Alumni Relations or from the library circulation desk.
-Make sure you get a barcode from the circulation desk so that you can borrow materials.
-Please note that Media items, including our Nazflix collection,only circulate to our current students and staff.
+After getting your Alumni ID card from Campus Safety, come to the library to get a barcode from the circulation desk.
+Please note that Media items, including our Nazflix collection, only circulate to our current students and staff.

 Alumni have access to our databases on-campus only, and are not restricted to the five usages per semester.